B-Singh2020/Portfolio_V2/content/projects/Djikstra.md

 showInProjects: true
 ---

-This project implements Dijkstra's shortest path algorithm for weighted graphs.
+Implementation of Dijkstra's shortest path algorithm for weighted graphs.
 It visualizes the algorithm's progress by highlighting active nodes, edges, and updating distances on the graph.